-Santa Elena (3 km from MVI) has a public health clinic (known as the clinica), which provides basic treatments and minor surgery but is mainly focused on preventative care.
-There are two private emergency clinics whose services are covered by most insurance carriers.
-All are within a 15-minute drive of the Monteverde Institute.
+Santa Elena (3km from MVI) has a public health clinic (known as la clínica), which provides basic treatments and minor surgery but is mainly focused on preventative care.
+There are two private emergency clinics (and a third scheduled to open soon) whose services are covered by most insurance carriers.
+All are within a 10-minute drive of the Monteverde Institute.
 The nearest hospital is in Puntarenas, which is a 2-hour drive from Monteverde.
-Other hospitals that are fully equipped for emergencies are located in San José $(2\frac{1}{2} - 4$ hours by car from Monteverde) and Liberia (3 hours by car from Monteverde).
+Other hospitals that are fully equipped for emergencies are located in San José (21⁄2 - 4 hours by car from Monteverde) and Liberia (3 hours by car from Monteverde).

-The Monteverde zone has three full service banks: the Banco Nacional (BN) and Banco Popular (BP) in Santa Elena and the Banco de Costa Rica (BCR) in Cerro Plano.
+The Monteverde zone has three full service banks: The Banco Nacional and Banco Popular in Santa Elena and the Banco de Costa Rica (BCR) in Cerro Plano.
 All have ATMs (cajero automático).
-There is also a Banco Nacional ATM in Cerro Plano, across from the Hotel El Establo.
-ATMs are open from 5:00am to 10:00pm.
 Banks can change dollars and can also provide you with a cash advance on a Visa or MasterCard (check on applicable fees).
 You must bring your passport to the bank, and be prepared to take a number for a long wait.
 You can withdraw colones, the Costa Rican currency, from ATMs.
 Notify your bank of your travel plans to avoid having your credit or debit card blocked as a security measure in response to charges registered in a foreign country.
 Most stores and restaurants in Monteverde accept US dollars and debit/credit cards.
 Expect to get your change back in colones - an easy way to change money.
-We suggest that you bring some cash with you, preferably small bills (fives and tens). \$50 in small bills should get you through your first days, if not longer.
+We suggest that you bring some cash with you, preferably small bills (fives and tens).
+Fifty dollars in small bills should get you through your first days, if not longer.